atinm/spotify-filter/README.md

     https://developer.spotify.com/my-applications/

-Set the Redirect URI to be `http://localhost:5007/callback` (the port that the program listens on) and Save.
+Set the Redirect URI to be `http://localhost:5009/callback` which is the port where you will run the authorization server (`https://github.com/atinm/spotify-auth-server`) on, and Save.
 You'll get a client ID and secret key for your application.

+Note: You need to run the authorization server (`https://github.com/atinm/spotify-auth-server`) before you run this as the spotify-filter uses the authorization server to get the Spotify access_token and refresh_token from the Spotify authorization server.

-Export the `SPOTIFY_ID` and `SPOTIFY_SECRET` environment variables set to the client id and secret you created above at application registration make them available to the program (or you can use the configration file `config.json` to save these as described under the Configuration section):
+Export the `SPOTIFY_ID` environment variable set to the client id you created above at application registration to make them available to the program (or you can use the configration file `config.json` to save it as described under the Configuration section).

+The program listens using HTTPS for the authentication token from the authorization server, and therefore you need to provide the cert and key pem files.
+You can generate these from the generate_cert program in crypto/tls.

     go get github.com/atinm/spotify-filter
     go build
     export SPOTIFY_ID=<the client id from the Spotify application registration>
-    export SPOTIFY_SECRET=<the client secret from the Spotify application registration>
     ./spotify-filter

 The program will pop up the browser to authenticate the user to allow